Frawak/squig-rl/README.md

 of a training session progress (in the osim running environment).
 Obstacles were disabled.
 The video shows the policies after each 1000th exchange between the Explorers and the main process.
-The third checkpoint was reached by approx. 5 to 6 hours with 10 Explorers.
+The third checkpoint was reached after approx. 5 to 6 hours with 10 Explorers.

 ## Current ToDo list